Utah Admin. Code R315-264-1 - General - Purpose, Scope and Applicability

 structures, or equipment within the active portion of the remediation waste

-management site shall not injure people or livestock who may enter the active
+management site may not injure people or livestock who may enter the active

 portion of the remediation waste management site; and